patbaa/physdl/index.md

  - Ribli Dezső (former)

 # News
+ - from 6th March the lecture will start 15 mins earlier! (from 12:45 to 13:45)
  - register to [Kaggle](https://www.kaggle.com/)
  - please fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSe03Mx6xKUo1HD46aaU1WtlxbYvU_kBF9bXEkW1mmkQxvl-Yg/viewform?usp=sf_link) (to match Kaggle usernames and Neptun codes).
  - First Kaggle challenge is available through [this link](https://www.kaggle.com/t/93653e153ffb4114b96034c21010bc6e).
 It is a limited competition, so you can download the data only via this link.